The California Consumer Privacy Act (CCPA): An Introduction to Compliance

 What is the California Consumer Privacy Act?

-The CCPA’s goal is to give customers more information and control over how their personal information is being used.
-It will apply to businesses that target California residents and California-based customers (basically, anyone who pays taxes to the State of California).
+The CCPA’s goal is to give consumers more information and control over how their personal information is being used.
+It will apply to all businesses that handle or collect data from California residents.

 - Which personal information is being collected.